PrimeDAO/contracts-v2/README.md

 ## Interacting with contracts

-To interact with contracts, this project uses hardhat tasks.
+This project uses hardhat tasks to interact with deployed contracts.
 The associated scripts can be found in the `tasks` directory.
-To get an overview of all existing tasks you can run `npx hardhat`.
+To get an overview of all existing tasks you can run `npx hardhat` on your command line.

-To get more information on specific tasks (what they do, which parameters they require etc.) you can run `npx hardhat help <task_name>`.
+To get more information on specific tasks (e.g. what they do, which parameters they require etc.) you can run `npx hardhat help <task_name>`.

 Here's an example of a command to execute a task on rinkeby:
 `npx hardhat --network rinkeby changeOwner --address <0xsome_address>`